 Weight for age races differ from handicap races in that all horses must carry a set weight that is in accordance with the Weight for Age Scale.
 The scale is determined by several factors: sex, age, distance of the race, and time of year.

 Older, more seasoned horses are asked to carry more weight than their two and three-year-old rivals, while there is also a weight allowance for fillies and mares.
-Australia’s most famous weight for age race is the Ladbrokes Cox Plate.
+Festival of Racing’s most famous weight for age race is the TAB Australian Cup.